mustafaturan/shift/README.md

 ### Basic with defaults

-On configurations 3 options are critical to have a healthy the circuit breaker, so on any configuration it is highly recommended to specify at least the following 3 options with desired numbers.
+On configurations 3 options are critical to have a healthy circuit breaker, so on any configuration it is highly recommended to specify at least the following 3 options with desired numbers.